czarneckid/isitaholiday/README.md

 /api/v1/check/:holiday/
 ```

-The API will also accept a `timezone` parameter to check to see if it's still a holiday in the timezone where you live!
+The API will also accept a `timezone` parameter to check to see if
+it's still a holiday in the timezone where you live!
+The default
+timezone is set to `America/New_York`.

 All API responses are in JSON.